Sterling slips as Britain's economy struggles to maintain recovery

-LONDON (Reuters) - Sterling weakened on Thursday after news that Britain’s economy grew by a slower-than-expected 1.1% between August and September, a pace that leaves the UK lagging other rich nations in its attempt to recover from the coronavirus pandemic.
+LONDON (Reuters) - Sterling weakened on Thursday after news that Britain’s economy grew by a slower-than-expected 1.1% between August and September, a pace that leaves the UK lagging other rich nations attempting to recover from the coronavirus pandemic.

-The impact of the number was all the heavier because the period measured was before the latest restrictions on businesses took effect.
+The number was all the more disappointing because the period measured was before the latest COVID-19 restrictions on businesses took effect.

 GDP figures showed that in the July-September quarter, the economy grew by a record 15.5% from the previous three months.